-3. Changes in Accounting Policies
+3. Changes in Accounting Policies and Disclosures

-New Standards Effective Starting January 1, 2023
+New Standards Effective Starting January 1, 2024

-The accounting policies adopted are consistent with those of the previous financial year, except for the adoption of new standards effective in 2023.
-The Company has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.
-Adoption of these pronouncements did not have an impact on the parent company financial statements of the Company.
+The accounting policies adopted are consistent with those of the previous financial year, except that the Group has adopted the following new pronouncements starting January 1, 2024.
+Adoption of these pronouncements did not have any significant impact on the Group's financial position or performance, unless otherwise indicated.